 - All proclamations will be reviewed on a case-by-case basis.
 The Mayor's office reserves the right to decline any request for a proclamation or edit the language.

-- You may request a presentation of the proclamation in the Mayor’s Office in place of a public presentation at a City Council meeting.
+- Presentation of the proclamation in the Mayor’s Office instead of a public presentation at a City Council meeting is available upon request.

 - Draft language of your proclamation